ozkazanc/simple-2Dplatformer/README.md

-# SubmarineGame
+# simple-2D-Platformer
-A submarine game developed in Unity Engine
+A 2D Platformer game developed in Unity Engine